yarlson/gic/README.md

 ### MCP Server Mode

-Start an MCP (Model Context Protocol) server to expose git commit functionality to Claude Desktop or other MCP clients:
+Start an MCP (Model Context Protocol) server to expose git commit functionality to Claude Code or other MCP clients:

 ```bash
 gic mcp